Kwakers01/Jellyfin-Physical-DVDs-and-Blurays/README.md

 * Bash needs to be installed on the system (cmd$ bash --version.)
 * Jellyfin Server needs to be installed on the system (cmd$ jellyfin --version)
-* You DO NOT need root access (sudo) to install and run this application, but it is helpful.
+* You DO NOT need root access (sudo) to install and run this application.

 ## How to add icons to the poster.jpg and folder.jpg using the NEMO file manager (on Linux Mint)